codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 Substitution Variations
 ***********************

-There are four types of substitution supported: simple, looping, nested and conditional.
-Any conditional substitutions are performed first, before any of the others.
-The other substitutions are performed in the same sequence that pseudo-variables were added.
+There are three types of substitution supported: simple, looping, and nested.
+Substitutions are performed in the same sequence that pseudo-variables were added.

 The **simple substitution** performed by the parser is a one-to-one